“Children are made readers on the laps of their parents.” — Emilie Buchwald

 “Today a reader, tomorrow a leader.” — Margaret Fuller

-As part of this programme, students complete termly reading tests which enable us to give each student a reading age and a reading target, as well as advice on the range of books that are suitable for them.
-Students can also take regular quizzes on their iPads on books they have read.
+As part of this programme, pupils complete termly reading tests that enable us to give each pupil a reading age and a reading target, as well as advice on the range of books that are suitable for them.
+Pupils can also take regular quizzes on their iPads on books they have read.

-Throughout the year, students who pass reading quizzes are rewarded with certificates and this will be recognised on display boards in school.
+Throughout the year, pupils who pass reading quizzes are rewarded with certificates and this will be recognised for their progress in reading.

 - Our online myON library offers a wide range of books including fiction and nonfiction suitable for all age ranges.
 The online library can be accessing at any time at home or in school

 - First News.
-This is a digital newspaper which delivers global news in an accessible, engaging way.
-First News is available for all students in Google classroom and can be read at any time
+This is a digital newspaper that delivers global news in an accessible, engaging way.
+First News is available for all pupils in Google classroom and can be read at any time

 - Borrowbox which is an online library run by Blackburn with Darwen libraries

-- Mrs Hanson, our School Librarian, visits all 7Q and 8Q reading lessons to offer any support required and listen to students read
+- Mrs Hanson, our School Librarian, visits all 7Q and 8Q reading lessons to offer any support required and listen to pupils read

 Language and reading are central to learning at Pleckgate High School.
-To support language acquisition and reading, teachers will work with your child to develop vocabulary in each subject area.
+To support language acquisition and reading, teachers will work with your child to develop increasingly sophisticated vocabulary and reading fluency in each subject area.
+This fluency means that a pupil’s working memory is freed to allow sophisticated comprehension of the increasingly ambitious texts they will encounter through their curriculum journey.
 We will encourage your child to read regularly in each subject.
 We will support your child to write well in each subject.
 We value reading for pleasure as much as we value reading for learning.

 Our strategy is influenced by research into teaching and learning published by the Education Endowment Foundation (EEF).
 We intend to improve vocabulary and reading skills in all subjects.
-In addition to reading for pleasure we intend to make reading for learning a central focus of school life and routines.
-Whether we’re reading in the Library or the classroom, we’ll use a stepped approach to developing vocabulary and reading in all subjects.
+In addition to reading for pleasure, we intend to make reading for learning a central focus of school life and routines.
+Whether we are reading in the Library or the classroom, we will use a stepped approach to developing vocabulary and reading in all subjects.